Your #1 Source For The Perfect Words

 When it comes to creating website content for a business website, every page should be subtly driving site visitors to a "Buy It Now" button or contact form.
 Every page should build upon the others.
 Every page should either be selling outright or supporting the sale.

 Take the articles on this site.
-While they don't scream, "Hey you, hire Michele to write for you," they were all written to share useful information as well as help identify me as professional writer.
+While they don’t scream, “Hey you, hire Michele to write for you,” they were all written to share useful information as well as help identify me asĀ professional writer.

 Creating website content has always been effective for search engine optimization.
 Providing answers may not be a good idea for Adsense but it is an effective way to establish trust and credibility.
 Sure, you will be giving away advice for free.
 But, in the long run, most clients are looking for someone who can answer their questions.